-Therefore, if they are willing to lie to you so blatantly, there’s a high chance that they will also be bending the rules in other areas too.
+Therefore, if they are willing to lie to you so blatantly, there’s a high probability that they will also be bending the rules in other areas too.

-It’s difficult to predict when the makers of these products are so well hidden behind fake companies.
+It’s difficult to predict when the makers of these products are so well hidden.

-If you do decide to try any type of penis cream or lotion, we’d recommend staying away from any supplier who makes claims that seem at all dubious or exaggerated.
+If you do decide to try any type of penis cream or lotion, I’d recommend staying away if the supplier makes claims that seem at all dubious or exaggerated.

 Although I’ve started off this article with a pretty harsh tone towards these companies, I only think it’s fair to give these products a chance by suggesting how they might work since there have been no clinical trials.

 The main claim of these brands is that penis creams are absorbed through a biological process called osmosis where a liquid passes through a semi-permeable membrane (such as your skin) and becomes absorbed into the area.

 Although osmosis is a well-known biological process, it’s difficult to tell whether or not that absorption through a particular area in your body, such as your penis, will have any effect on that area vs. just being absorbed generally.

-With that being said, it’s common to rub arnica oil into certain parts of your body with the aim of relieving aches and pains, so it’s possible that this will have a similar ability to increase blood flow.
+With that being said, it’s common to rub arnica oil into certain parts of your body with the aim of relieving aches and pains.

-Another plausible way of looking at penis creams is that by they may include certain sensual smells that will induce an erection.
+Another plausible way of looking at penis creams is that they may include certain sensual smells that will induce an erection.

 By this logic, you could have a nice candle, diffuser in your room or even some sensual lubrication and achieve the same result.

-Lastly, and probably the most plausible of the ways that these creams work is that, if your partner helps apply it, it will result in arousal.
+Lastly, and probably the most plausible of the ways that these creams work is that, if your partner helps apply it, it will result in arousal (and also an erection).